Data Valuation Without Training of a Model: Discriminating mislabeled data from atypical (but useful) data by CG-scores

 \section{Discriminating mislabeled data from atypical (but useful) data by CG-scores}

+In Section \ref{sec:geo_analysis}, we showed that irregular samples, either from input itself or mislabelling, tend to have high CG-scores.
 Discriminating mislabeled data and atypical (but useful) data is a major challenge in data valuation, since both the mislabeled data and atypical data are irregular in the data distribution and tend to have high CG-scores.
 The same challenge has been observed with previous valuation scores such as forgetting score \citep{forgetting} and EL2N score \citep{EL2N}.

 However, we find that mislabeled data usually has a higher CG-score than atypical data, and this tendency gives us the possibility to separate mislabeled data from the rest of the clean data.
 To check the tendency, we perform a data window experiment.
-The data instances are sorted in ascending order by the CG-score, and we compare the test accuracy of a neural network trained with 50\% of training instances selected from offset\% to (offset+50)\% scoring group, for different offset points of $\{0,5,10,\dots, 45,50\}$.
+The data instances are sorted in ascending order by the CG-score, and we compare the test accuracy of a neural network trained with 50\% of training instances selected from an offset\% to (offset+50)\% scoring group, for different offset points of $\{0,5,10,\dots, 45,50\}$.
 For example, when the offset is 20\%, we select the data instances from 20\% to 70\% scoring examples.
 When the training instances do not include mislabeled data, we can expect that the window experiment will show higher accuracy as the offset increases up to 50\%.
-We add 20\% of random label noise to FMNIST and CIFAR-100 datasets to see how the trend changes when the dataset includes mislabeled instances.
+We add 20\% of random label noise to FMNIST and CIFAR-10 datasets to see how the trend changes when the dataset includes mislabeled instances.

 As shown in Fig. \ref{fig:noisy_window} (a) and (b), the test accuracy increases until the offset reaches 30\% and then drops after the point.
 When the offset is 30\%, the 50\%-width window includes 30\% to 80\% scoring examples.
 Since 20\% mislabeled data are mainly located within the 80\% to 100\% scoring group, as the offset increases above 30\%, the 50\%-width window starts to include mislabeled instances and this causes the rapid drop of the test accuracy.
 Thus, from the window experiments we can see that the mislabeled data has the highest CG-score and can be separable from the rest of the clean examples by the CG-score.